Subterranean Jungle: Conception

 Compared to their previous two albums, Subterranean Jungle marked a shift back to the band's punk rock roots.
 Johnny Ramone felt as though the band needed to "be focused and stop worrying about getting played [on the radio] and just make a good record."
 Lead singer Joey Ramone was given less stylistic freedom than on the previous two releases, and the album was shaped mostly by Johnny's preference for harder rocking material.

 Three of the four members of the band, Johnny being the exception, were facing issues with addiction.
 Both Joey and drummer Marky Ramone were dealing with alcoholism, while bassist Dee Dee Ramone was severely addicted to cocaine and was undergoing psychotherapeutic treatment.
-Since the Ramones' previous two releases had producers which proved disappointing to the members, they were skeptical of the producer for Subterranean Jungle, Ritchie Cordell.
+Since the Ramones' previous two releases had producers who proved disappointing to the members, they were skeptical of the producer for Subterranean Jungle, Ritchie Cordell.
 Marky relates: "I hated the production, I hated the producer."

 The artwork for Subterranean Jungle features an image of the band inside a subway car.
 The photograph was taken by George DuBose at the subway station on 57th Street and Sixth Avenue in Manhattan.
 This cover concept was designed by Dubose, who suggested that since the B Sixth Avenue Express train stopped at the empty station for about 20 minutes.
 In the photograph, Marky is featured peering out the subway window—Marky was positioned this way after Johnny asked DuBose to do so, because "they were kicking him out of the band, but he didn't know it yet."
 Marky recalled that he "liked that shot, but [he] knew something was up."

-"I was lying on my bed, watching Kojak when Joey calls me and says, 'Mark, I feel bad about this, but, uh, you can't be in the band anymore.'
+I was lying on my bed, watching Kojak when Joey calls me and says, 'Mark, I feel bad about this, but, uh, you can't be in the band anymore.'
 I deserved it.
 Joey was okay about it, but the others, forget it.
 No one called me after that.
 If it was today, Joey would've said, 'Why don't we take off for a month and you get sober?'
-But I didn't want to tell Joey or the band about my being in rehab, because I would've been admitting my guilt."
+But I didn't want to tell Joey or the band about my being in rehab, because I would've been admitting my guilt.